Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 Most museums in Malaga offer activities for children, but for me, the best part is the playgrounds and parks you can enjoy for free.
 And let’s not forget about the beach in summer.
 Central beaches like La Malagueta are ideal for families because of their accessibility, facilities and playgrounds for kids to play.

 Outside Malaga, Benalmadena is a favourite among families because of the variety of attractions.
-Here you can visit La Paloma Park, go to Selwo Marina or Sealife, take the cable car to Mount Colomorro and visit Butterfly Park.
+Here, you can relax at La Paloma Park, go to Selwo Marina or Sealife, take the cable car to Mount Colomorro and visit Butterfly Park.

 11. The fantastic hiking trails

-Malaga is known for its beautiful beaches; however, many travellers miss out on the opportunity to go on scenic hiking trails.
+Malaga is known for its beautiful beaches; however, many travellers miss the opportunity to go on scenic hiking trails.

 The city is surrounded by big mountain ranges and fantastic national parks which are worth exploring.